mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/question-answers/Lambda/pdfextract_ingests/README.md

     1) Sagemaker endpoint with Clip model deployed
     2) Mongobb collection with embedded Image dataset
     3) Vector search index created on the embedding
-## Step to run the image-search-app-with lambda in Aws lambda:
+## Step to run the document-search-app-with lambda in Aws lambda:
    To generate the .zip file run the below commands